Jay Lethal: Second reign as ROH World Champion; ROH World Tag Team Champion; departure (2018–2021)

-Independent circuit (2011–2019)
+Independent circuit (2011–present)

 Lethal made his first independent appearance since his release from TNA on May 28, working for Lucha Libre USA.
 As a tribute to Randy Savage, who had died just a week earlier, Lethal worked in his Black Machismo gimmick in a tag-team match, where he and Magno were defeated by The Right (Jon Rekon and Petey Williams).
 In Lethal's second appearance for Lucha Libre USA on June 18, he defeated Medianoche in a singles match.
 On June 19 it was announced that Lethal would be taking part in the pilot tapings of All Wheels Wrestling on June 29, working under the ring name J.R.
 Lethal.
 At the pilot tapings, his ring name was changed to RPM.
 At the tapings he first defeated Dubai, the former Sheik Abdul Bashir, in a five-minute Iron Man match, but was then defeated by Schwagg Dutt, the former Sonjay Dutt, in an Ultimate X match, which also included Dubai and Aaron Aguilera.